niller-g/mlops/reports/README.md

 > *pipeline*
 >
 > Answer:

 Yes, we used DVC to version-control our processed dataset.
-Each time we changed our preprocessing, we committed the updated dataset with dvc add and pushed it to remote storage.
+Each time we changed our preprocessing, we committed the updated dataset with dvc add and pushed it to remote storage in the Google Cloud.
 That way, the code commit and the data version are aligned.
 If a bug was introduced by new data transformations, we had the ability to roll back both code and data.
 It also kept large files out of our Git repo, preventing ballooning repository sizes.
 Although we didn't use it much, having DVC track each dataset version is nice to have, so we can reproduce old experiments exactly.

---- question 10 fill here ---

 ### Question 11